vatpac-technology/sops/docs/terminal/melbourne.md

 - WES

 ## EN ADC Offline
+!!! tip
+    When EN ADC is offline, consider publishing an **ATIS Zulu** for the aerodrome, to inform pilots about the airspace reclassification.
+The *More ATIS* plugin has a formatted Zulu ATIS message.

 ### Arrivals
 The class C airspace surrounding YMEN extends to `SFC`.
 This means that aircraft conducting approaches will remain inside controlled airspace until they land (and in the event of a go around).
 These aircraft should be cleared for an appropriate approach, advised of any traffic taxiing at YMEN, and instructed to *'report clear of the runway'*.
 The missed approach path must be protected until the aircraft reports clear.